-- 96. The holder of a DCAC must report the theft of a DCAC at the earliest opportunity to a Defence Pass Office and their Security Officer.
+- 95. The holder of a DCAC must report the theft of a DCAC at the earliest opportunity to a Defence Pass Office and their Security Officer.
 All security incidents are to be reported via Defence XP188 Security Incident report.
-The Security Officer is to treat the theft as a security incident and report it in accordance with DSPF Control 77.1 Security Incidents and Investigations. - 97.
-When a stolen DCAC is reported, the Defence Pass Office will cancel the DCAC once notified.
-A replacement DCAC may be issued on receipt of a sponsored AE294 Defence Common Access Card (DCAC) Application.
+The Security Officer is to treat the theft as a security incident and report it in accordance with DSPF Control 77.1 Security Incidents and Investigations.
+Security Officers may decide to cancel or suspend bases access as a result of a security incident or unacceptable risk to Defence via the DCAC Portal. - 96.
+When a stolen DCAC is reported, a Defence Pass Office will cancel the DCAC once notified.
+A replacement DCAC may be issued on receipt of a sponsored DCAC Application DCAC Portal.